 Nearly four years later in 2011, Arrow Video issued its own DVD of Pieces in the UK with a transfer apparently from the same source but featuring PAL speedup, which makes it sound a tad odd if you know the film well.
-Extras here are completely different including a video intro by Jack Taylor, a commentary with former Fangoria editor Tony Timpone and moderator Calum Waddell, a liner notes essay by Stephen Thrower, and an appreciative featurette with thoughts on the film by Scott Spiegel, Howard Berger, Mike Gingold, and Santos Ellin, Jr. So yeah, you need that one, too.
+Extras here are completely different including a video intro by Jack Taylor, a commentary with former Fangoria editor Tony Timpone and moderator Calum Waddell, a liner notes essay by Stephen Thrower, and an appreciative featurette with thoughts on the film by Scott Spiegel, Howard Berger, Michael Gingold, and Santos Ellin, Jr. So yeah, you need that one, too.

 Now flash forward to 2016, and Pieces finally made its HD debut with a three-disc set from Grindhouse that rounds up the previous extras into a shiny new package with plentiful new material as well.
 The immaculate new transfer looks gorgeous and shockingly robust, far better than you'd ever expect the film to look, and both the English and Spanish audio tracks are intact with different music scores.
 Note: to play the original Spanish edit with correct subtitles, you have go through the "Play" option on the menu chainsaw instead of "Setup;" the latter will just give you the U.S. cut with Spanish audio and dubtitles.
 Both versions sound terrific, and Lynda Day George's showstopping howl of "Bastard!
 Baassstard!
 Baaassstaaarrrrd!" has never resonated so strongly in any home theater.
 New here is a third audio option for the film, a newly-composed score by "Umberto," which you should watch with the film's subtitles switched on for the full effect.
 It's quite a cool piece of continuous music recalling the vibe of classic Euro horror scores with kind of a synthpop twist.
 The alternate Vine Theater experience track is here as well, while Jack Taylor contributes a bemused new audio commentary in which he chats with moderator Waddell about virtually everyone from the film and his attitude about making it (saying it wasn't a work of "great intellect" pretty much sums it up!).
 He talks quite a bit about his career in general and other work with Simón, too, which always makes for good listening.
-A look at a 2002 Hollywood screening is also tucked away in one of the menu screens along with a 2008 Eli Roth intro from a New Beverly screening with Torso (which is, well, the usual Eli Roth stuff) and the video of Simón leafing through lobby cards, while the more easily accessed extras include the U.S. trailer and four separate image galleries.
+A look at a 2002 Hollywood screening is also tucked away in one of the menu screens along with a 2008 Eli Roth intro from a New Beverly screening with Torso (which is, well, the usual Roth routine) and the video of Simón leafing through lobby cards, while the more easily accessed extras include the U.S. trailer and four separate image galleries.
 The "Production Stills" one is essentially an HD expansion of the final and unused nudie shots (with a hilarious punchline involving Sera at the end), while "Publicity Materials" collects together tons of international posters, ad mats, and other ephemera.
 "Video Releases" highlights the many editions on home video in various formats over the years -- some of it amusingly swiping poster art from entirely different movies like Slaughterhouse, The Night Evelyn Came Out of the Grave, and The Texas Chainsaw Massacre!
 "Bits and Pieces" highlights fan art and poster designs as well as flyers for horror fest screenings over the years, and "Juan Piquer's Still Show" is the lobby card video from the DVD release.

 The second Blu-ray is extras only and features the "Pieces of Piquer" and "The Reddest Herring" featurettes while adding on a new 3-minute audio chat with producer Steve Minasian about the film's successful U.S. theatrical run and the criminal shenanigans of distributor Ed Montoro.
 The cast and crew bios for main stars, director and producers are studded with goodies including two videos of Simón chatting about his favorite horror movie monsters, influences, and whether he feels like an "oddball," a hidden video of him showing off some additional (and far more obscure) production photos, a hilarious nudie promo for Dick Randall's Don't Open Till Christmas, hidden trailers (Primitive Love, Ecco, Don't Look in the Basement, Mark of the Devil, Last House on the Left, City of the Living Dead, Day of the Animals, and Maverick), a 3-minute interview with producer Steve Minasian about exhibiting Mark of the Devil, a hidden 2-minute bit by The Bruceploitation Bible author Michael Worth about Bruce Le's baffling appearance in this film and some of his other strange gigs.
-Previously seen in the UK on the Blu-ray of Anthropophagus, Calum Waddell's 81-minute doc 42nd Street Memories makes its American video debut here with a barrage of interviews with the likes of Bill Lustig, Frank Henenlotter, Terry Levene, Larry Cohen, 42nd Street Pete (and far too much of his armpits), Joe Dante, Matt Cimber, Lloyd Kaufman, Lynn Lowry, Veronica Hart, Buddy Giovinazzo, and many others running through the history of the legendary trash movie mecca in his heyday ranging from sexploitation and horror to hardcore.
+Previously seen in the UK on the Blu-ray of Anthropophagus, Waddell's 81-minute doc 42nd Street Memories makes its American video debut here with a barrage of interviews with the likes of Bill Lustig, Frank Henenlotter, Terry Levene, Larry Cohen, 42nd Street Pete (and far too much of his armpits), Joe Dante, Matt Cimber, Lloyd Kaufman, Lynn Lowry, Veronica Hart, Buddy Giovinazzo, and many others running through the history of the legendary trash movie mecca in his heyday ranging from sexploitation and horror to hardcore.
 Not surprisingly, the best material here is more about the environment and the colorful denizens living in New York as it hovered on the brink of financial ruin.
 It's quite a fun ride and forms a weirdly affecting narrative by the end celebrating a vital area that's long since been swallowed up by corporate anonymity.
 As usual you also get a slew of bonus Grindhouse Releasing trailers including a reissue one for Pieces and Corruption, Gone with the Pope, I Drink Your Blood, The Tough Ones, The Swimmer, The Beyond, The Big Gundown, Cat in the Brain, Ice House, Cannibal Holocaust, Scum of the Earth, Cannibal Ferox, An American Hippie in Israel, and Massacre Mafia Style.
-Also included is a soundtrack CD containing the bulk of the American soundtrack (all of the library tracks by Stelvio Cipriani and Claudio Maria Cordio for Ring of Darkness and Absurd plus the extra tracks "I Love Blondes," "Up Country," and "Cocktail Molotov," though no one's managed to turn up that crazy "Running Around" song yet).
+Also included is a soundtrack CD containing the bulk of the American soundtrack (all of the library tracks by Stelvio Cipriani and Claudio Maria Cordio plus the extra tracks "I Love Blondes," "Up Country," and "Cocktail Molotov," though no one's managed to turn up that crazy "Running Around" song yet).
 The original Balun essay is also reprinted here in the insert along with a Gore Gazette appreciation by Rick Sullivan, while a limited edition from the first pressing also includes a real jigsaw puzzle that... well, to borrow one of this film's more notorious taglines, "it's exactly what you think it is."